3vin/ServiceBusDemo/README.md

 # ServiceBusDemo
-Demo of how we use a service bus to send messages between
+Demo of how we use a service bus to send messages between applications